Shilpa0612/school-app-backend/API.md

 - Available for Teachers only
 - Returns birthdays for students in the teacher's assigned class
-- Verifies teacher is assigned to the specified class
+- Verifies teacher is assigned via either legacy `class_divisions.teacher_id` or any active assignment in `class_teacher_assignments` (class, subject, assistant, substitute)

 **Response:**